College Placement Tests

 All students enrolled in a degree or certificate program are required to take college placement tests in order to ensure appropriate placement in classes.
 The results of the assessment, in conjunction with academic background information, are used by college academic advisors to assist you with course selection.

-Testing at BCC is free and students are allowed one re-test.
+Testing at Bristol is free and students are allowed one re-test.
 Students can expect to finish the exam in 1.5 to 2 hours.

 |Test||Number of Questions||Time Limit|